-DEDUCTIBLES, CO-PAYMENTS, OUT-OF-POCKET AMOUNTS AND MEDICAL BENEFIT MAXIMUMS
+CO-PAYMENTS, OUT-OF-POCKET AMOUNTS AND MEDICAL BENEFIT MAXIMUMS

-After any applicable deductible and your Co-Payment is subtracted, the plan will pay benefits up to the maximum allowed amount, not to exceed any applicable Medical Benefit Maximum.
-The Deductible amounts, Co-Payments, Out-Of-Pocket Amounts and Medical Benefit Maximums are set forth in the SUMMARY OF BENEFITS.
+After your Co-Payment is subtracted, the plan will pay benefits up to the maximum allowed amount, not to exceed any applicable Medical Benefit Maximum.
+The Co-Payments, Out-Of-Pocket Amounts and Medical Benefit Maximums are set forth in the SUMMARY OF BENEFITS.